EncoreTechnologies/stackstorm-tutorial/doc/04_workflows.md

 Workflows are actions too!
 They simply use a different `runner_type: mistral-v2`.

-We'll demonstrate workflows by createing one that retrieves the NASA APOD picture URL then posts this to Twitter.
+We'll demonstrate workflows by creating one that retrieves the NASA APOD picture URL then posts this to Twitter.

 ### Create workflow action metadata

 The workflow action's metadata file is just like any other action metadata file.
-It has `runner_type: mistral-v2` and `entry_point` set to the workflow YAML file, relative to the `actions/` directory.
+It has `runner_type: mistral-v2`, input parameters just like the a Python action, and `entry_point` set to the path of workflow definition YAML file (relative to the pack's `actions/` directory)

-We also define input parameters for the workflow, just like you would a Python action.

-`/opt/stackstorm/packs/tutorial/actions/nasa_apod_twitter_post.yaml`
+Edit `/opt/stackstorm/packs/tutorial/actions/nasa_apod_twitter_post.yaml` and insert the following content:

 ``` yaml
 ---
 name: nasa_apod_twitter_post